 In this case, too much is never too much – it’s very much a “more is more” quotient.

 The contest invites students to watch videotaped firsthand testimonies from people who lived through the genocide and then respond to a specific memory through creative expression.
 It was first launched as an essay competition in collaboration with The 1939 Society, an organization of survivors, their descendants and friends.
 Over the years, the society has been joined in sponsor support by the Samueli Foundation and Dana and Yossie Hollander.

 Participating schools dedicate time for students to select a videotaped testimony provided through the 1939 Society and USC’s Shoah Foundation and then create prose, poetry, art or film to share what they personally gained from the experience.

 In prior years, after the ceremony there is a reception where survivors and students bridge the gap between generations, meeting and mingling.
 While only a finite amount of people would be able to attend, entries and active school numbers continue to rise.

 As student contest participation increases, the number of Holocaust survivors grows smaller.
 Recent projections place the total number of worldwide survivors near 400,000.

 “There are going to be fewer and fewer survivors, so these stories need to be told,” says Harran.

 A Voice From Auschwitz

-This year’s ceremony will feature guest speaker, Paula Lebovics, 86, who was not yet 12 when she was liberated from Auschwitz – roughly the same age as the children who participate in the Chapman contest.
+This year’s ceremony was to have featured guest speaker, Paula Lebovics, 86, who was not yet 12 when she was liberated from Auschwitz – roughly the same age as the children who participate in the Chapman contest.
 She had been living in a state of persecution since age six.

 “I had survived Auschwitz, the ghettos, learning to keep myself alive like an animal,” says Lebovics.